Haribalajiravi/creamie-cli/README.md

 Your application is filled with webpack fuel which will launch your rocket (application updates) towards the space (Browser).

     npm run development
 Whenever you have changes in your code.
 You don't need to save there and refresh your browser again.
-Webpack will do it
+Webpack will do it for you.
+Before developing just ignite above command.

+To

+    npm run build

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1MzU5MDQ3OSwtNDIxMTA2NDcwLC0xMj
-M3MTcxODg4LC05NDY5MDE1NzEsLTc4MDkyMTkzMCw4MDQ4ODky
-NjYsLTEzMTU1NDcxMjcsLTcyNjMxNDM4NiwtNzI0MTkzOTA4LC
-00NTkxNDEwMTZdfQ==
+eyJoaXN0b3J5IjpbMTM1MjI0OTgwLC00MjExMDY0NzAsLTEyMz
+cxNzE4ODgsLTk0NjkwMTU3MSwtNzgwOTIxOTMwLDgwNDg4OTI2
+NiwtMTMxNTU0NzEyNywtNzI2MzE0Mzg2LC03MjQxOTM5MDgsLT
+Q1OTE0MTAxNl19
 -->